fastwa/docs.fastwa.org/src/docs/index.md

 This framework allows you to use [TypeScript](https://www.typescriptlang.org/) decorators on [Baileys](https://github.com/WhiskeySockets/Baileys), it simplifies code and improves the readability.

 ## Join our Community
-If you have questions about anything related to Fastwa, you're always welcome to ask our community on [GitHub Discussions](https://github.com/fastwa/fastwa/discussions) and [Discord Channel](https://discord.com/).
+If you have questions about anything related to Fastwa, you're always welcome to ask our community on [GitHub Discussions](https://github.com/fastwa/fastwa/discussions) and [Discord Channel](https://fastwa.org/discord).

-## License
-Distributed under the GPL 3.0 License.
-See [LICENSE](https://github.com/fastwa/fastwa/blob/main/LICENSE) for more information.